moutainhigh/anemones/README.md

 Anemones is a Redis-backed library for Simple background processing.

-Creating background jobs, placing those jobs on multiple queues, and processing them later.
+Create background jobs, place those jobs on multiple queues, and process them later.

 ## Quick start